lukaszavadil1/neural-network/README.md

-# neural-network
+# Neural network practice
-Neural network written in C that converts .csv file content patterns to integers based on their shape.
+Neural network written in C that converts .csv file hand written content patterns to integers based on their shape.